a77lic7ion/CLIAI/Readme.md

 Notes and Tips
 - Set `Manufacturer` correctly; vendor-aware actions and `Netmiko` device type depend on it.
 - Pager prompts like `--More--` are auto-handled by sending space during capture.
+- `Stop Scraping` is cooperative and safe: it checks frequently before device probes and AI queries, avoiding partial writes and preventing accidental logouts.
 - At top-level on Cisco, `exit` may log you out; use `Quit` thoughtfully.
 - For H3C/Huawei, `Save Config` auto-confirms `Y`.